-Box 10.
-Data protection in the European Union
+Box 11.
+Data protection in the EU

-The recently revised European General Data Protection Regulation1 applies to the processing of personal data of data subjects in the EU, regardless of the location of the data controller and/or of the data processor.
+The recently revised European General Data Protection Regulation143 applies to the processing of personal data of data subjects in the EU, regardless of the location of the data controller and/or of the data processor.
 It clarifies the concept of personal data.
 Importantly, it strengthens the obligations imposed to organisations, such as the appointment of 'data protection officers', performance of 'privacy impact assessments', adoption of security and data protection policies and procedures, as well as the obligation to notify data breaches to the competent authorities and, in certain cases, to the data subjects.
 Further, it defines more demanding requirements regarding the information to be provided to the data subject as well as the data subject's consent.
 Controversially, it includes the right to be forgotten.
-It also establishes rules on profiling, and authorises very substantial fines for non-compliance, which may be of up to 20 million Euros or up to 4 per cent of the worldwide annual turnover.
+It also establishes rules on profiling, and authorises very substantial fines for non-compliance, which may be of up to 20 million Euros or up to 4% of the worldwide annual turnover.

-REGULATION (EU) 2016/...
-OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation): http://data.consilium.europa.eu/ doc/document/ST-5419-2016-REV-1/en/pdf
+143 REGULATION (EU) 2016/...OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), available here.